gregoryloden/run/README.txt

 	pause	123	456	white	1000

 will quit out after a second.
+Right now, only pauses use colors, but they are used in commands later in the README.
  Creating multiple variables with names that are used elsewhere will not cause an error, but may cause problems when running the script.
 Be careful when naming variables!